INTERVIEW-Intel's supply chain chief says ready for mobile

 By Noel Randewich

-SANTA CLARA, Calif., March 13 In a technology landscape dotted by upstarts focused on the next big idea, Intel's new COO prides himself on being a master of minutiae: a supply chain and production perfectionist.
+SANTA CLARA, Calif., March 13 Intel's (INTC.O) manufacturing whiz and new chief operating officer, Brian Krzanich, says he has fine-tuned his supply chain to meet expected demand for chips for smartphones and tablets.

-Brian Krzanich, whose January promotion marks him as a front-runner to one day become chief executive, said some of his best work at Intel Corp (INTC.O) has been shortening turnaround times in the top chipmaker's cutting-edge factories.
-Those improvements have become key in a fragmented and fast-growing market for chips used in tablets, smartphones and personal computers, he said.
+Krzanich, whose January promotion marks him as a forerunner to one day become chief executive, said his focus has been shortening turnaround times in the top chipmaker's cutting-edge factories -- improvements he said have become key in the fragmented mobile market.

-"What have I brought to manufacturing?
-Speed and agility," he told Reuters.
-"That's exactly what the PC business and exactly what the phone business will need."
+“We will start to see more and more of our capacity and our output go to things that are mobile, like phones and tablets and other devices," Krzanich told Reuters.

 Krzanich was already in charge of Intel's manufacturing, including a $12.5 billion capital spending budget for 2012, as well as much of the company's day-to-day operations.
 [ID:nL3E8CK3HZ]